KmolYuan/Pyslvs-UI/README.md

 ![PathTrack](icons/cover/PathTrack.png)

-Calculate the path of the node.
+Calculate the move trajectory of the node.

 ![PathTrack_all](icons/cover/PathTrack_all.png)

-View them in the table.
+And view them in the table or save as text data.

 ![PathResult](icons/cover/PathResult.png)